 While solar power is undoubtedly growing in adoption rates for commercial and industrial facilities, not all businesses can afford to install a solar panel system outright.
-That is why there are solar financing options available where you don’t own the solar energy installation itself, but still have full access to the solar electricity generated.
+Buying solar panels is a good investment for companies so that is why there are solar financing options available like solar leases and PPAs or power purchase agreements.
+In these financing scenarios, you don’t own the solar energy installation itself but have full access to the solar electricity generated.

-This article will delve into the two most popular options: a solar Power Purchase Agreement (PPA) and a solar lease.
+This article will explain what a solar Power Purchase Agreement (PPA) and a solar lease are and also look at their pros and cons.
 Read further into this solar PPA vs lease article to find out which one is right for you and your facility.

 A solar Power Purchase Agreement (PPA) is a financial agreement between the PPA company and the customer.
 The PPA provider will design, build, and install a commercial solar photovoltaic (PV) system on the customer’s property for little to no cost.

-The solar company will also take care of the necessary maintenance of the solar system.
-You essentially are swapping out your electricity bill for the fixed monthly payments to the solar contractor.
-Solar leases typically last anywhere from 2 to 20 years.
+The solar developer will also take care of the necessary maintenance of the solar system.
+You essentially are swapping out your utility bill for the fixed monthly payments to the solar leasing company.
+A solar lease term can last anywhere from 2 to 20 years.

 A solar PPA and solar lease are similar so they sometimes can be mistaken for the same thing.
 With both solar PPAs and leases, you won’t have to deal with any upfront costs since you won’t be buying the solar panels.